 Coming from the sincere motivation to bring happiness to the lives of others, Joan Zen strives to uplift her audiences with lasting feelings of joyousness.
 In a world filled with struggles, Joan Zen’s music can be taken as an elixir of love and life.
 Using thoughtful lyrics imbued with sometimes prescriptive antidotes to suffering, combined with deeply infectious grooviness, JZ endeavors to bring positivity and high-energy to each and every show.
-Performing around the Northwest with either an acoustic duo featuring JZ’s husband, Jason Hicks, on saxophone, e.w.i. and/or percussion, or with Joan’s jazz quintet, or 6-piece funky-soul and reggae dance band, Joan Zen delivers passionate performances every time.
+Performing around the Northwest with either an acoustic duo featuring JZ’s husband, Jason Hicks, on saxophone, e.w.i. and/or percussion, or with Joan’s jazz quintet, or soul sextet, Joan Zen delivers passionate performances every time.

 Born in Memphis, TN and raised near Atlanta, GA, Joan Zen’s musical journey began as a young girl performing in theatre, choir, and talent shows.
 Raised in a musical family, as a teen, she began singing professionally for weddings and at cafes and restaurants.
 In her early adult life, during her schooling at the University of San Diego, she was the lead female vocalist for one of the most popular show bands in Southern California, performing at all of the best resorts and hotels including La Costa, Sea World, and Viejas.
 Events ranged from concerts, festivals, weddings, clubs, and private parties.
 Moonlighting as a singer while working her way through college, she graduated with top honors from the University of San Diego with a BA in Communications.